 Farm (Look and Say Board Books) by Jo Litchfield – This board book with soft colours teaches children about farmyard and farm animals.
-Pictures are labeled which is perfect for improving word-recognition skills.
+Pictures are labelled which is perfect for improving word-recognition skills.
 More amazing books edited by Jo can be found here.

-Slide and Seek Animals by Roger Priddy – Young children are generally fascinated with animals.
+Slide and Seek Animals by Roger Priddy – Young children are fascinated with animals.
 Every page contains a handful of different creatures and a short quiz.
 This book requires some interaction which brings a lot of joy to young readers.

 Big and Little by Margaret Miller – Ideal addition to Montessori home and classroom library.
 Simple phrases for little ones to learn and comprehend one at a time.
 It has a collection of photographs from everyday life children can easily recognise and relate to.
 I believe every single book of Margaret Miller is the must-have in Montessori Toddler Classroom.

 Messy (Very First Picture Book) Board book by Nicola Tuxworth – There are so many ways for children to get messy.
 Many young kids do not feel comfortable with getting their hands dirty.
-This books encourages children to get messy and have some fun!
+This book encourages children to get messy and have some fun!

 My First Book About Me (Baby Face) by Teresa Culkin-Lawrence – The main advantage of this book – gorgeous and delightful illustrations.
-It teaches children about 4 different senses and organs that help them to learn and discover the world around them.
+It teaches children about four different senses and organs that help them to learn and discover the world around them.

 Eco People on the Go!
 (Teenie Greenies) Board book by Jan Gerardi – Interactive book for little ones with flipping pages.
 Children learn simple words and about all sorts of ways people can get active outside.
-The whole collection of the author is absolutely wonderful!
+The whole collection of the author is wonderful!

-Is there a book on your toddler book shelf that you would like to tell me about?
+Is there a book on your toddler bookshelf that you would like to tell me about?
 Share your thoughts in the comments below!Thank you for visiting!
 Please note, this post may contain affiliate links to products I use or recommend.